 Toho Company Limited.
 To the kaiju enthusiast the name brings one thought to mind: Godzilla!
-And if Godzilla does not immediately spring forth, then one of the many other giant kaiju does, for if there is one thing Toho Studios is known for throughout the world, it’s their giant monsters.
-However, Toho has produced a vast variety of genre films including the bulk of the work of Akira Kurosawa, and while the release of Godzilla in 1954 seemed to have pointed the company in the direction for which it would become famous, the 1950s could have just as easily seen Toho become a horror outlet, as Hammer became in England.
+Here you have the Japanese Pop Culture Trends and if Godzilla does not immediately spring forth, then one of the many other giant kaiju does, for if there is one thing Toho Studios is known for throughout the world, it’s their giant monsters.
+However, History Vortex offers you an information about Toho, that has produced a vast variety of genre films including the bulk of the work of Akira Kurosawa, and while the release of Godzilla in 1954 seemed to have pointed the company in the direction for which it would become famous, the 1950s could have just as easily seen Toho become a horror outlet, as Hammer became in England.
 Of the many films produced by Toho from 1954 to 1962, sixteen of them were science fiction/horror oriented, and only five of those were “giant monster movies”.
 The mid fifties (1954-1958) saw the company experiment with many different formats, anyone which could have defined the direction of future films.
 The release of Godzilla in 1954 was followed by The Invisible Man (also in 1954) and “Monster Snowman” in 1955 (re-titled Half Human for its American release in 1958).
 These two films were as radically different from each other as they were from Godzilla.

 The Invisible Man, produced by Tomoyuki Tanaka and directed by Motoyoshi Oda was a horror oriented story starring Seizaburo Kozu, Miki Sanjo, and Yoshio Tsuchiya.
 The plot was a loose reworking of H.G.
 Wells’ original novel where Kozu’s character, an invisible man who earns a living dressed as a circus clown, uses his unique power to put a halt to a gang of crooks spreading terror and havoc through out the land as “The Invisible Gang” (the mob boss having seized upon the idea from the news that invisible men exist in the world).
 Subduing the members of the gang and avenging the death of Miki Sanjo’s character’s grandfather, the Invisible Man and the mob boss fight it out a top a burning oil tanker, both perishing in the flames.